Tom Lloyd and apprentices in the artist’s studio in Jamaica, Queens, c. 1968. Photo by Reginald McGhee. Courtesy The Studio Museum in Harlem Archives.

 The exhibition also turns toward the uneasy relationship between the origins of the Internet via its inception in 1969 as the government-funded intelligence initiative of ARPANET, and the complex dilemmas arising between advancements of technologies that redefine modernity and visual culture.
 It draws directly from the troubles of the past, and arcs forward to the challenges of our present day.

 These considerations converge with the founding and opening of The Studio Museum in Harlem in September 1968, identifying this inaugural solo exhibition Electronic Refractions II that featured the work of artist Tom Lloyd (1929-1996) as a jumping-off point and departure.
-Charting the rise of “New Media” and time-based art practices during this time, this section of first part of Fall 2024 exhibition at The Schomburg explores work of visual artists including Lloyd, David Drake (otherwise known as “Dave the Potter”), Benjamin Patterson, Howardena Pindell, Candis Mosely Pettway, Mattie Ross, Ulysses Jenkins, Milford Graves, Faith Ringgold, Blondell Cummings, Lorraine O’Grady, Jack Whitten, and composer and scholar of experimental music George Lewis.
+Charting the rise of “New Media” and time-based art practices during this time, the first part of the exhibition at the Schomburg explores work of visual artists including Lloyd, David Drake (otherwise known as “Dave the Potter”), Benjamin Patterson, Howardena Pindell, Candis Mosely Pettway, Mattie Ross, Ulysses Jenkins, Milford Graves, Faith Ringgold, Blondell Cummings, Lorraine O’Grady, Jack Whitten, and composer and scholar of experimental music George Lewis.
 It also recognizes the influence of Afrofuturist science fiction writers and thinkers such as Samuel R. Delany and Octavia E. Butler as well as guerrilla archivist, access television producer, and librarian Marion Stokes.
 These creative practitioners via their artistic innovations establish new sightlines to a Black networked life, an empowered avant-garde algorithm that predates and extends beyond the invention of the Internet.

-In Spring (April 25–September 7, 2025), The Kitchen will present the second part of this exhibition, a contemporary group show, in partnership with Museum of Contemporary Art Detroit (MOCAD)
+In Spring (April 25–September 7, 2025), The Kitchen will present the second part of this exhibition, a contemporary group show, in partnership with Museum of Contemporary Art Detroit (MOCAD).

 Code Switch: Distributing Blackness, Reprogramming Internet Art is organized by Legacy Russell, Executive Director & Chief Curator, and Angelique Rosales Salgado, Curatorial Assistant, with contributed research by Tsige Tafesse, 2023-2024 Curatorial Fellow, and Kyla Gordon, 2024-2025 Curatorial Fellow, The Kitchen.
 Exhibition design by Pacific.